 You can jump to the recipe card for full ingredients & instructions!

 - Place a large skillet over medium-high heat and add sesame oil.

 - Add the ham, vegetables, and seasoning mix and saute.

 - Add the rice and saute until it begins to brown.

 - Stir in the scrambled eggs and soy sauce into the rice mixture and cook.

 - Serve hot with green onions and sweet chili sauce if preferred.

 - Sesame Oil: This adds a delicious flavor but you can substitute another high smoke point oil such as avocado oil, vegetable oil, or canola oil.

 - Ham: You can use any ham that you have on hand.
-This is a great recipe to use up extra ham from the holidays or you can even use packaged cubed ham.
+This is a great recipe to use extra ham from the holidays or you can even use packaged cubed ham.